-Yes, as follows: the General Law for the Protection of Personal Data in the Possession of Obliged Subjects, which regulates the processing of personal information in the possession of any Federal, State or local authority (the "Law"); the Privacy Notice Rules, published in January 2013; the Binding Self-Regulation Parameters, also published in January 2013; and the General Guidelines for the Protection of Personal Data for the public sector (Federal, State or local authorities).
+Yes: the New General Law for the Protection of Personal Data in the Possession of Obliged Subjects, also published on March 20, 2025, which regulates the processing of personal information ("PI") in the possession of any Federal, State or local governmental authorities ("the Law"); the Privacy Notice Rules, published in January 2013; the Binding Self-Regulation Parameters, also published in January 2013; and the General Guidelines for the Protection of Personal Data for the public sector (Federal, State or local authorities).
 It is worth mentioning that Mexican data protection laws and general legislation follow international correlative laws, directives and statutes, and thus have similar principles, regulatory scope and provisions.
 Moreover, there are other laws such as: the Criminal Code; the Law for the Regulation of Credit Information Companies; the Law for Regulating Financing Technology Institutions; provisions set forth in the Copyright Law and the Federal Law for Consumer Protection; and some specific provisions set forth in the Civil Code and the Commerce Code, which are also related to data protection.